aheg7b/IT-4320-Final/README.md

 requirements.txt — pinned Python package dependencies
 README.md — instructions and project info

-*Revised with assistance of Chat GPT to aid in cleaning and making the file clear as to what was expected
+*Revised with assistance of Chat GPT to aid in cleaning and making the readme file clear as to what the remaining file structure and files do